amorg025/JavaNES/README.md

 # JavaNES

 ## Objective
-A NES emulator written in Java.
-The program allows users to play classic NES games on their computer.
-The program emulates the 6052 processor, Picture Processing Unit (PPU), Audio Processing Unit (APU), and other componenets of the NES to provide an authentic gaming experience.
+To create a Java-based NES emulator that accurately emulates the 6502 processor, PPU, and APU, allowing users to play classic NES games on their computer with authentic graphics and sound.
+The program should be user-friendly and support loading NES ROMs, keyboard and gamepad input, and audio playback.
+The ultimate goal is to provide a fun and nostalgic way for users to relive the classic NES gaming experience on their computer.